guardian/amigo/roles/airflow/README.md

 ## Remote logging

-Pass the following values to your AMIgo receipe:
+Pass the following values to your AMIgo recipe:

 ```yaml
 airflow_remote_logging: True